makerplane/canfix-spec/src/approval.rst

 Update and Approval Process
 ===========================

-Suggested updates to this specification will be made via the MakerPlane CAN-FIX online forum.  http://makerplane.org/forum/viewforum.php?f=24.
+Suggested updates to this specification will be made via the MakerPlane CAN-FiX online forum.  http://makerplane.org/forum/viewforum.php?f=24.

-The CAN-FIX Specification Review Committee (CFSRC) will consist of a minimum of two voting members.
+The CAN-FiX Specification Review Committee (CFSRC) will consist of a minimum of two voting members.
 This Committee is charged with gathering change requests, seeking consensus on those changes and approving the changes for implementation within the next version of the specification.
 Other requirements and processes